iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 How do you fight a sunchoke infestation?
 It's not easy, but it's possible.
-Mowing is an option, but it would have to be done very regularly to be effective---the sunchokes didn't mind being cut back too much and would quickly regrow.
+Mowing is an option, but it would have to be done very regularly to be effective---the sunchokes didn't mind being cut back and would quickly regrow.
 Mulching would probably work, but I suspect it would have to be a very impenetrable layer to foil these vigorous plants.

 I chose a war of attrition, making frequent patrols throughout the summer to pull up every sunchoke plant I found in the area.
 More would sprout, and a week later I'd pull some more.
 When I had time, I'd also use a trowel to dig out the tubers themselves so they couldn't just send up a new stem.
-This strategy did eventually work, but it took a whole summer of frequent attention before I got things under control.
+This strategy did eventually work, but it took a whole summer of regular attention before I got things under control.

 Luckily, I didn't let this ordeal put me off of growing sunchokes, and I have since planted some elsewhere that are now one of my favorite and most productive crops.
 You should consider growing sunchokes too, but learn from my mistakes: grow a named cultivar, and situate it somewhere that is easy to control the spread.